 Thermal stress usually causes some irreversible changes in the structure of a protein leading to unfolding.
-This process leads to the exposure of the hidden hydrophobic core of a protein and, finally, to its aggregation (Kurganov et al., 2002; Asial et al., 2013).
-For proteins connected to a ligand (e.g., a drug), more energy is needed for unfolding because the dissociation of a ligand from the protein requires some energy itself (Pace and McGrath, 1980).
-In other words, binding of a ligand to a protein causes the formation of a complex with increased stability compared with the free protein.
-Therefore, these proteins are more resistant to the process of unfolding induced by heat, a fact that is the basis of TPP (Savitski et al., 2014; Franken et al., 2015; Reinhard et al., 2015; Becher et al., 2016).
+This process leads to the exposure of the hidden hydrophobic core of a protein, and finally, to its aggregation (Asial et al., 2013; Kurganov et al., 2002).
+For proteins connected to a ligand (e.g. a drug), more energy is needed for unfolding because the dissociation of a ligand from the protein requires some energy itself (Pace and McGrath, 1980).
+In other words, binding of a ligand to a protein causes the formation of a complex with increased stability compared to the free protein.
+Therefore, these proteins are more resistant to the process of unfolding induced by heat, a fact that is the basis of TPP (Becher et al., 2016; Franken et al., 2015; Reinhard et al., 2015; Savitski et al., 2014).
 TPP can be used to investigate any change in the structure of the protein (Franken et al., 2015).
-TPP is unique in having the following advantages: Although it does not require any labeling, it can be applied to living cells, and it permits an objective search of drug targets (Mateus et al., 2017).
+TPP is unique in having the following advantages: While not requiring any labeling, it can be applied to living cells, and it permits an objective search of drug targets (Mateus et al., 2016).

-In the present study we have investigated targets of celecoxib, a high-prevalence drug, using a label-free TPP method in rat hippocampus.
-We also provide supporting computational evidence related to biologic annotations of the targets to explain the potential repurposing implications of this NSAID (Zagidullin et al., 2019; Tanoli et al., 2020).
-We further show that several proteins related to cancer and inflammation pathways are the targets of celecoxib.
+In the present study we have investigated targets of celecoxib, a high prevalence drug, using a label-free TPP method in rat hippocampus.
+We also provide supporting computational evidence related to biological annotations of the targets to explain the potential repurposing implications of this NSAID (Tanoli et al., 2020; Zagidullin et al., 2019).
+We further show that several proteins related to cancer and inflammation pathways are the targets of Celecoxib.
 The results of these experiments are also compared with the available knowledge across all drug-target interaction databases.
-In addition to reinforcing previous findings, we especially explore more potential off targets of celecoxib within the nervous system.
-Based on these results, we suggest a conceivable repurposing strategy of this drug for neuronal inflammation as well as cancer.
+In addition to reinforcing previous findings, we especially explore more potential off-targets of Celecoxib within the nervous system.
+Based on these results we suggest a conceivable repurposing strategy of this drug for neuronal inflammation as well as cancer.